pasky/pachi/README.md

 ## Engine

 The default engine plays by Japanese or Chinese rules and should be about 7d KGS strength on 9x9.
-On 19x19 it can hold a solid KGS 2d rank on modest hardware (Raspberry Pi, dcnn) or faster machine (e.g. six-way Intel i7) without dcnn.
+On 19x19 it can hold a KGS 3d rank on modest hardware (Raspberry Pi, dcnn) or faster machine (e.g. six-way Intel i7) without dcnn.

-When using a large cluster (64 machines, 20 cores each), it maintains KGS 3d to 4d and has won e.g. a 7-stone handicap game against Zhou Junxun 9p.
+When using a large cluster (64 machines, 20 cores each), it maintains KGS 5d and has won e.g. a 7-stone handicap game against Zhou Junxun 9p.

 By default, Pachi uses the UCT engine that combines Monte Carlo approach with tree search; UCB1AMAF tree policy using the RAVE method is used for